Cycling: UAE Tour canceled after positive coronavirus tests

-(Reuters) - The final two stages of the UAE Tour, which is featuring some of the world’s leading riders, has been canceled due to two Italian participants testing positive for coronavirus, the Abu Dhabi Sports Council said on Thursday.
+(Reuters) - The final two stages of the UAE Tour, which is featuring some of the world’s leading riders, has been canceled due to two Italian riders testing positive for coronavirus, the Abu Dhabi Sports Council said on Thursday.

-The Council did not identify anyone but said that all of the race participants, staff and organizers were being screened for the flu-like virus.
+The Council did not name the riders concerned but said that all of the race participants, staff and organizers were being screened for the flu-like virus.

 “The decision has been taken to ensure protection of all the race’s participants,” the Council said in a statement, adding that “safety comes at the top of all priorities.”